-The landlords submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on August 14, 2012, the landlords served the tenant with the Notice of Direct Request Proceeding by way of Registered Mail.
+The landlords submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on November 16, 2012, the landlords served the tenant in-person with the Notice of Direct Request Proceeding.

-Section 90 of the Act provides that a document served in this manner is deemed to have been received on the 5th day after service.
+Section 90 of the Act provides that a document served in this manner is deemed to have been received on that same date.
 Based on the written submissions of the landlords, I find that the tenant has been duly served with the Direct Request Proceeding documents.